Channel crossings exceed 15,000 for the year

 Since the start of 2022, 15,107 people have reached the UK after navigating busy shipping lanes from France in small boats such as dinghies, according to provisional Government data.

-This is almost double the amount recorded this time last year – 7,735.
+This is almost double the number recorded this time last year – 7,735.

 Crossings continued on Monday for the 11th day in a row, with 330 people arriving in seven boats, Ministry of Defence (MoD) figures show.